iahmad-khan/LEMP-stack-LINUX-NGINX-MONGODB-PYTHON-/README.md

 - The keepalived configuration is done to work with two nodes for now, with master has the priorty 101 , and slave with priority 100 , it can be configured to have more than one slave nodes.

+- Using ansible modules for nginx and haproxy deployment